-There is no other relevant legislation applicable to foreign transactions or investment in Turkey, as far as the merger control rules are concerned.
-However, there are specific merger control rules for mergers that concern banks, privatisation tenders and certain other sectors.
+There is no particular legislation applicable to foreign transactions or investment in Turkey, as far as the merger control rules are concerned.
+However, there are sector-specific merger control rules for mergers that concern banks, privatisation tenders and certain other fields.

-Banks

-Banking Law No 5411 provides that bank mergers fall outside of the merger control rules, subject to the condition that the sectoral share of the total assets of the banks subject to merger or acquisition does not exceed 20%.
-The Board distinguishes between:
+Banks: Banking Law No 5411 provides that mergers in the banking industry fall outside of the merger control regime, the Communiqué No 2010/4", subject to the condition that the sectoral share of the total assets of the banks does not exceed 20%.
+The Board draws a line between

-- transactions involving foreign acquiring banks with no operations in Turkey, to which the Competition Law applies, and - foreign acquiring banks already operating in Turkey, to which the Competition Law does not apply if the conditions for the application of the Banking Law exception are fulfilled.
+- transactions involving foreign acquiring banks with no operations in Turkey, to which the Competition Law applies; and - foreign acquiring banks already operating in Turkey, to which the Competition Law does not apply if the conditions for the application of the Banking Law exception are fulfilled.

-Privatisation tenders

-Communiqué No 2013/2 prescribes an additional pre-notification process.
-This applies to privatisations in which the turnover of the undertaking or asset or unit intended for the production of goods or services to be privatised exceeds TL30 million (Turkish Lira) (approximately EUR10 million).
+Privatisation tenders: Communiqué No 2013/2 establishes an additional pre-notification system.
+This applies to privatisation matters in which the turnover of the undertaking or asset or unit intended for production of goods or services subject to privatisation exceeds TRY30 million (approximately EUR8.98 million or USD9.93 million).
 For the purposes of this calculation, statutory sales to public institutions and organisations, including local governments, are excluded.
-If the threshold is met, a prenotification should be filed with the TCA before the public announcement of the tender specifications.
+If the threshold is met, a pre-notification should be filed with the TCA before the public announcement of the tender specifications.
 The Board will issue an opinion that will serve as the basis for the preparation of the tender specifications.
 This opinion does not mean that the transaction is to be cleared.
 Following the tender, the winning bidder will still have to make a merger filing and obtain clearance before the Privatisation Administration's decision on the final acquisition.